torappinfo/uweb/ebrowser.md

   - np : no proxy.
   - up [proxyName] : use proxy. privous proxy or the first proxy in proxy.json w/o [proxyName]. ":up" command also disables global and domain redirections, which are not restored by ":np".
   - ua [useragentName] : set user agent for future tabs. default user agent w/o arguments.
+  - update [updateurl] : update the app. updateurl is optional.
   - pdf [filename w/o extension] {[options](https://www.electronjs.org/docs/latest/api/web-contents#contentsprinttopdfoptions)} : print to PDF file.
 All arguments are optional; empty option "{}" to capture long screenshot as vector graphics.
 - "!" address bar commands
   "!xx ..." evaluates "xx.js" with the whole address bar text as arguments[0].

 #### Commands in no-focus mode (this mode is similar to vi Normal mode)
 Pressing "ESC" to enter no-focus mode if not sure.
 - ":" for address bar commands
 - "/" for find-in-page with address bar
-- "!" for ":!" address bar commands
+- "!" for "!" address bar commands

 The other commands are defined in "mapkeys.json", which will map keys to address bar commands.